-The Department Head (or his/her designee) and the employee shall be required to participate in formal mediation prior to the appeal hearing before the Grievance Committee.
+The Department Head (or his/her designee) and the employee shall be required to participate in an informal mediation prior to the appeal hearing before the Grievance Committee.
 The mediation will be conducted by a Human Resources representative.
+Only the grieving employee, Department Head (or designee), and the Human Resources representative may participate and attend the mediation.

-If a resolution is not reached after mediation, the Human Resources Director (or designated representative) shall forward the Employee Appeal Application and the documents provided by both the employee and the Department supporting their positions to the Grievance Committee.
+If a resolution is not reached after mediation, the Human Resources Director (or designated Human Resources representative) shall forward the Employee Appeal Application and the documents provided by both the employee and the Department supporting their positions to the Grievance Committee.